satishnbk/Liferay-1/integrations/README.md

 # Integrations
-This repository includes all liferay third party integrations.
+This repository includes all liferay third party integrations. test